cobhimself/symfony_time_sheet_exercise/README.md

  - The API could utilize PUT in addition to POST but POST works for now.
  - Only one Time Sheet is editable.
 The interface could allow for new Time Sheets to be created.
+ - Some node modules need to be upgraded.
+ - Code compilation and minification are not prepped for production.
+ - A nifty installation script would be neat.
+ - Some JS functionality could be refactored and moved into the util.js file to keep things DRY.